top of page

 Phill Jones in the workshop

 Tukituki Instruments was founded in February 2009 by me, Phill Jones.
 Im a multi-instrumentalist, award-winning composer, and a keen woodworker.
-Through my business, I love to fuse my two passions of playing music and crafting with timber to create high quality and musically infused wooden objects.
+Through my business, I love to fuse my two passions of playing music and crafting with wood to create high quality and musically infused wooden objects.
 The Instruments that emerge from my workshop become tools for use in the wider world, whether in the hands of a professional musician, a student in school, or a practitioner of music therapy.
-I use NZ native timbers such as Kauri, Rimu, Kahikatea, and Matai in combination with high quality imported woods, veneers and other parts.
-When I need to use Plywood, I use European Birch as it is strong and structurally sound in addition to being very good acoustically.

 If you're interested in following my musical projects please head here: